Maxim-Mazurok/google-api-typings-generator/gapi.client.chat-v1/readme.md

 await gapi.client.chat.spaces.patch({name: 'name'});

 /*
-[Developer Preview](https://developers.google.com/workspace/preview).
-Returns a list of spaces based on a user's search.
-Requires [user authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user).
-The user must be an administrator for the Google Workspace organization.
+Returns a list of spaces in a Google Workspace organization based on an administrator's search.
+Requires [user authentication with administrator privileges](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user#admin-privileges).
 In the request, set `use_admin_access` to `true`.
 */
 await gapi.client.chat.spaces.search({});